Beck, Balthazar, The 1975

-A fizzing mix of indie, alternative, and power pop goodness
+" A fizzing mix of indie, alternative, and power pop goodness "

-“Sometimes I wish I were dead and gone” is a hell of an opening line for a band who’ve made their name crafting upbeat, jangly indie pop, but then there’s a lot more to Amsterdam’s EUT than meets the eye.
-Formed at a local art college in 2016, they quickly caught the ear of the Dutch music industry — signing to V2, enjoying support from national radio stations such as 3FM, and ending up in many One To Watch 2018 lists.
-They more than lived up to such acclaim, wowing audiences at Eurosonic Festival, ending up as one of Deezer’s “Next” acts…oh, and dropping Fool For The Vibes, a hook-filled, catchy album about youthfulness and growing up was an indie smash.
+“Sometimes I wish I were dead and gone” was a hell of an opening line for a band who’d made their name crafting upbeat, jangly indie pop, but then there’s a lot more to Amsterdam’s EUT than meets the eye.
+Formed at a local art college in 2016, they quickly started turning heads and drawing critical acclaim – ‘Fool For The Vibes’, their hook-filled, catchy debut about youthfulness and growing up was an indie smash.
 Cue more accolades, extensive tours around Europe, prestigious festival slots, and supporting Beck.